itsamit108/quizzy/README.md

 ## Authentication

-Quizzy supports the following authentication methods:
+Codio supports the following authentication methods:

 - **Anonymous Authentication**: Users can choose to participate in quizzes without creating an account.
 - **Google Authentication**: Users can log in using their Google accounts for a personalized experience.